bissim/bgp-d2/benchmark/README.md

-Before you use the `generator.sh` script set the params in the variables in the head
+Before you use the `generator.sh` script, set the variables in its top section.